 - Install an HVAC heating/cooling system to ensure patients and medical practitioners are comfortable

-- Add a HEPA filtration unit to remove dust and particulates
+- Add a MERV17 medical-grade HEPA filtration unit to remove dust and particulates

 - Integrate a UV light unit to sterilize any remaining particles and inactivate bacteria and viruses